 Acquisition of copyright is automatic and the right comes into existence as soon as the work is created.
-Additionally, there is also a system for registration of copyright under which the author/publisher/owner, or any other person interested in the copyright in any work, may make an application to the Registrar of Copyrights for entering particulars of that work in the Register of Copyrights.

-In case of an artistic work, which is used or is capable of being used in relation to any goods or services, the application must also include a statement that no trade mark that is identical/deceptively similar to the said artistic work has been applied for registration or is registered under the Trade Marks Act in the name of any person other than the applicant.
+However, securing a formal registration is highly advisable for enforcement purposes because the registration certificate acts as prima facie evidence of ownership of copyright.
+The author/publisher/owner, or any other person interested in the copyright in any work, may make an application to the Registrar of Copyrights for entering particulars of that work in the Register of Copyrights.
+In case of an artistic work, which is used or is capable of being used in relation to any goods or services, the application must also include a statement that no trade mark that is identical/deceptively similar to the said artistic work has been applied for registration or is registered under the Trade Marks Act in the name of any person other than the Applicant.
 This statement must also be corroborated by a certificate from the Registrar of Trade Marks.